imanghafoori1/laravel-microscope/README.md

     endif;
 endif;

-// or if you avoid putting curly braces... if ($var1 > 1)
+// Or if you avoid putting curly braces... if ($var1 > 1)
     if ($var2 > 2)
         echo 'Hey Man';

 ```

-**Although this type of refactoring is totally safe and is guaranteed to do the same thing as before, but be careful to commit everything before trying this feature, in case of a weird bug or something.**
+**Although this type of refactoring is safe and is guaranteed to do the same thing as before, be careful to commit everything before trying this feature, in case of a weird bug or something.**

 <a name="psr4"></a>